MontyMinh/Optimizer/README.md

 # Model4.0
-Model 4.0 is the latest update on the list of models for optimizing volume distribution.
-Owned by De Heus LLC

 Model 4.0 optimize based on inbound and outbound logistics cost.
 It improves on several aspect of Model 3.0.

 1. It features a more vectorized implementation of the constraints matrix